schady4/node-bourbon-5/README.md

 ```

 # Credits
+Michael LaCroix's original port of this project is here [node-bourbon(https://github.com/lacroixdesign/node-bourbon)]

-This node-sass port is maintained by Michael LaCroix, however all credits for
+This port of node-bourbon is maintained by Jarett Schadlich, credit goes to Michael LaCroix, however all credits for
 the Bourbon library go to [thoughtbot, inc](http://thoughtbot.com/community):

 > ![thoughtbot](http://thoughtbot.com/images/tm/logo.png)
 >